nehaljwani/team.exiv2.org/book/IMaEA.md

  893 | 0x0023 Exif.Nikon.PcFilterEffect    |      BYTE |        1 |           | 255
  894 | 0x0023 Exif.Nikon.PcToningSaturat.. |      BYTE |        1 |           | 255
 ...book/build $
 ```

 Could this be even better?
 Of course.
 As always reader, I leave you to send me a patch which will:

 1. Test that we only decode bytes read from image.<br>
+2. Build and run this on a BigEndian machine (PPC, Spark)<br>
-2. You're welcome to suggest other magic!
+3. You're welcome to suggest other magic!

 [TOC](#TOC)
 <div id="8-7">